joaopizani/paucasedmatura-src/site/src/en/index.md

 Often referred to as the personal motto of [Gauss](https://en.wikiquote.org/wiki/Carl_Friedrich_Gauss), this is also something which I think I can relate to...

-Currently, I am studying for my master's degree in Computing Science at [Utrecht University](http://www.uu.nl), in The Netherlands.
+Currently, I am a Ph.D student in Computing Science (Programming Technology) at [Utrecht University](http://www.uu.nl), in The Netherlands.
 I enjoy very much functional programming, Haskell, Agda, fiddling with Linux/Unix, and also a lot of non-techie stuff.
 The pages and posts here should give an idea of these passions.